 However, if the prosecutor fails to establish that your motivation was for financial gain, you will face up to five years in prison for alien smuggling.
 If another individual sustained a serious bodily injury as a result of your attempt to smuggle an alien, you will face up to 20 years in prison.
 If someone dies as a result of your smuggling attempt, you may be sentenced to life imprisonment or even face the death sentence.

 Given the severity of penalties imposed for immigration and deportation crimes in the United States, you should not hesitate to speak to an experienced criminal defense lawyer in Pittsburgh or elsewhere in Pennsylvania to get the highest quality legal representation.
 Let’s work on your defense strategy together.
-Contact SMA Law Group for a free case evaluation.
+Contact SMT Legal for a free case evaluation.
 Call at 412-765-3345.